 Your solution is Preact if you are also considering React but feel the performance benefits derived from the former’s lightness outweigh its more limited functionalities.

 Your solution is Ember if you like working with the framework, are not overly concerned about being able to easily hire Ember developers a couple of years from now and don’t consider future-proofing a strategic must.

 SolidJS could be an option if speed and lightweight is your priority and you would like to experiment with a promising new framework.
 SPAs are a great testing ground for Solid, as are web widgets.

 You might consider Alpine.js if you are looking for a lightweight and flexible framework that can be used to add interactivity to a web application without a heavy build process or a steep learning curve.
 However, its limited functionality, smaller community, and limited documentation may make it less suitable for more complex projects or larger development teams.

 You might consider Lit if you are looking for a lightweight and flexible framework and web components are a priority.

 And if you still can’t make up your mind, try them all out in different contexts.
 You’ll come to your own conclusions.

-Krusche & Company is a Munich-based web development, DevOps, Cloud and digital transformation agency with over 20-years of experience.
-We support and enable our partners’ digital goals from enterprise portals for some of Europe’s best known brands to lean MVPs for promising start-ups and everything in-between.
+K&C is a Munich-based nearshore IT outsourcing company with over 20 years of experience and specialising in web development, DevOps and cloud technologies.
+We support and enable our partners’ digital goals, from enterprise portals for some of Europe’s best-known brands to lean MVPs for promising start-ups and everything in between.

-If you need software development capacity, cloud-native development, migration or architecture services, DevOps, in the form of a team extension or dedicated team, please don’t hesitate to get in touch.
+If you need software development capacity, cloud-native development, migration or architecture services or DevOps in the form of a team extension or dedicated team, please don’t hesitate to get in touch.
 We’d love to hear about your project needs and discuss how we could help you realise your objectives on point, on time and in cost.